Medical information

 • explaining why the information is important.

-• relates to the operation of the workplace and the employee’s job duties, and
+• make sure the information relates to the operation of the workplace and the employee’s job duties

 • what functional restrictions and limitations the employee has, and their duration

-• whether treatment or medication the employee is taking will affect the employee’s ability to perform job duties in a satisfactory and safe way
+• whether the treatment or medication the employee is taking will affect the employee’s ability to perform job duties in a satisfactory and safe way